Cooper Tire could sell stake in Chinese joint venture to partner

-Cooper Tire & Rubber Co (CTB.N) said it could sell its 65 percent stake in its Chinese joint venture to partner Chengshan Group Co Ltd, clearing the way for the U.S. tire maker to look for a buyer for itself.
+Jan 31 Cooper Tire & Rubber Co said it could sell its 65 percent stake in its Chinese joint venture to partner Chengshan Group Co Ltd, clearing the way for the U.S. tire maker to look for a buyer for itself.

 Production resumed earlier this month after the merger fell through.